scottdh/11ty-sass-template/src/work/ig.md

 scrollingTitle:
   - "IG Group."
   - "IG Group."
-displayOrder: 3
+displayOrder: 2
 summary: "How I helped IG reclaim its title as the global leader in retail trading."
+buttonText: "View the Evolution"
 intro:
   - "IG is an industry leader in retail trading and I was asked to develop a design vision and strategy for the evolution of their mobile trading platforms."
-  - "To do this, I led a discovery and design process, supported by a talented team of UI, dev and QA colleagues in London and Krakow.
-These efforts helped us uncover weaknesses in the existing apps and hugely valuable insights into the evolving role of mobile in traders lives."
-  - "The result was numerous user experience improvements that enabled traders to complete key tasks much faster, and a validated long-term design direction that laid the foundation for IG's continued success."
+  - "These efforts led to the discovery of valuable user insights, numerous user experience improvements, and a validated long-term design direction for the future development of all IG's mobile trading platforms."
+  - "5 years on, the bluprint we laid then has proven to be a great success."
 hero:
   image: "/images/work/ig/IG-hero-image.png"
   imageAlt: "A product team in front of a product map, with a clear understanding of their role and objectives"